OfficeDev/office-dev-program-docs/docs/join-with-visual-studio.md

 ![Screenshot of the Microsoft 365 developer subscription tile on the Visual Studio benefits page](images/visual-studio-microsoft-365-tile.png)

+> [!NOTE]
-> **Note:** If you have already set up your Microsoft 365 developer subscription, you can link it to an active Visual Studio subscription.
+> If you have already set up your Microsoft 365 developer subscription, you can link it to an active Visual Studio subscription.
 On the subscription tile on your Developer Program dashboard, click **Link with your Visual Studio subscription**.

 When you link your Microsoft 365 developer subscription to Visual Studio, it will renew automatically for as long as your Visual Studio subscription is active.